modmore/docs/en/05_SimpleCart/v2.x/01_Frontend/04_Checkout/01_Order_and_Delivery_Addresses.md

 As you can see, in this mapping parameter the fields "street" and "number" are mapped to SimpleCarts "address1" and "address2" fields.
 Multiple form fields can be separated by a comma.

-Mapping multiple checkout form fields into one SimpleCart field is very easy, just continue writing colon signs after each form field, like "address1:street:number".
+Mapping multiple checkout form fields into one SimpleCart field is also possible by adding additional fields after a colon, for example `address1:street:number`.
 Each field will be added separated by a space.

 The mapping key for the delivery address is done the same way, but with `&deliveryAddress`.
 For example: